amd/ZenDNN/docs/zendnnl_build.md

 ## 1. Overview

 ZenDNN as an inference acceleration library, depends on multiple BLAS and other backends, builds multiple components including its dependencies, components like GTest, examples and benchmarking infrastructure.
-It can be built as a stand-alone library for development, test and benchmarking puposes, or it can be built as a part of a larger inference framework stack.
+It can be built as a stand-alone library for development, test and benchmarking purposes, or it can be built as a part of a larger inference framework stack.
 It also needs to support both Debug and Release configurations.
 ZenDNN build system takes care of these needs.

 ### 1.1 Dependencies

-ZenDNN depends on the following third party libraries (TPL), referred in ths document as dependencies,
+ZenDNN depends on the following third party libraries (TPL), referred in this document as dependencies,

 | Dependency | Description | Mandatory |
 |------------|-------------|-----------|